Canadian wildfire smoke chokes upper Midwest for second straight year

 The Wisconsin Department of Natural Resources issued advisories for multiple counties across the state's northern two-thirds on Sunday warning air quality is unhealthy for sensitive people.
 The advisories were set to end at noon on Monday as well.

-Rafal Ogorek, a meteorologist in the National Weather Service's Chicago office, said that at least some smoke could drift as far south as Iowa and Chicago, leaving skies looking milky by late Tuesday or early Wednesday.
+At least some smoke could drift as far south as Iowa and Chicago, leaving skies looking milky by late Tuesday or early Wednesday, said Rafal Ogorek, a meteorologist in the National Weather Service’s Chicago office.

 Nearly 90 fires are currently burning in Canada, according to the Canadian government's National Wildland Fire Situation report.
 A fire raging near Fort Nelson in British Columbia's far northeastern corner has forced evacuations.